Martial arts look cool as hell, but Furie (2019) remains a silly chapter in the book of “Hollywood Misunderstood“.

 Another close kin to Furie (2019) is Nicolas Winding Refn and his weirdly climatic, but also mildly off-putting Only God Forgives (2013).

-Refn mastered the dipping sauce of neon lights and dark interiors, and his way of viewing Thailand’s Bangkok heavily influenced Saigon in Furie (2019).
+Refn mastered the recipe for dipping sauce of neon lights and dark interiors, and his way of viewing Thailand’s Bangkok heavily influenced Saigon in Furie (2019).
 Saigon is enigmatic, designed by a nightmarish dance of fleeting lights and shady corners.
 It’s ferocious, dangerous and appetizing.

 Le Van Kiet’s also clearly fascinated with drones and Hollywood’s Fast and Furious type.
 There’s dozens of swift camera zooms, dynamic fight sequences, all delivered by cinematographer Morgan Schmidt (who also shot Van Veronica Ngo’s directorial debut The Lost Dragon back in 2015).
 They can be cherished, and treated as another cover-up for the sinful script.
-I might not be a sucker for action sequences, but Furie (2019) revealed several breathtaking choreographies.
+I might not be a sucker for action sequences, but Furie (2019) offered several breathtaking choreographies.

 Furie (2019) – Culturally Hated or Loved?